 Finally, don’t price yourself out of the market: most clients will choose neither the least or most expensive planner, so be sure you are priced competitively and in line or just below your competitors.

-Discover more ways you can streamline your event planning business and grow your business with Planning Pod’s event management software tools and resources.
+Discover more ways you can streamline your event planning business or event venue and grow your business with Planning Pod’s venue and event management software tools and resources.
 Sign up today for a free trial at http://www.planningpod.com .